 What is Yum Extender NG?

-Yum Extender NG, also known as Yumex-ng, is a graphical user interface (GUI) for the popular Yum/DNF package manager used in RPM-based Linux distributions.
-The Yumex-ng provides an intuitive interface that allows users to easily install, remove, and manage software packages on their system.
+Yum Extender NG (aka Yumex-ng) is a graphical user interface (GUI) for popular package managers like DNF5, DNF, and YUM, used in RPM-based Linux distributions.
+It offers an intuitive way to install, remove, and manage software packages on the system.

-Yumex-ng is designed to simplify the package management process for users who may not be comfortable using the command line interface of Yum/dnf.
-With Yumex-ng, users can browse and search for software packages, view detailed information about each package, and easily install or remove them with just a few mouse clicks.
+With Yumex-ng, users can browse and search for software packages, view detailed information about each package, and easily install or remove them with just a few clicks.

-Yumex-ng also provides filtering and sorting options, allowing users to quickly find the software they need based on various criteria such as package name, category, repository, and more.
-Users can also customize the view of their package list by selecting which columns to display and sorting the packages in ascending or descending order.
+It also offers filtering and sorting options, enabling users to quickly find the software they need based on criteria such as package name, category, or repository.
+Users can customize the package list view by choosing which columns to display and sorting the packages in ascending or descending order.

-Yumex-ng is also highly customizable, with many options for tweaking the interface and behavior of the application.
-Users can customize the font and color scheme, enable or disable certain features, and even customize the command line options used by Yumex-ng when running in the background.
+It is highly customizable, with many options for tweaking the interface and application behavior.
+Users can adjust the font and color scheme, enable or disable features, and even customize the command-line options used by Yumex-ng when running in the background.

-Yumex-ng is a free, opensource program written using Python programming language.
-It can be used on any Linux distributions that supports yum/dnf package managers.
+Yumex-ng is a free, open-source program written in Python.
+It can be used on any Linux distribution that supports DNF5.
+DNF and YUM package managers.

 Install Yum Extender NG / Yumex-ng in Fedora Linux

-I have tested the following steps on latest Fedora 38 desktop.
-I hope this will work on other RPM-based systems as well.
+I tested the following steps on latest Fedora 42 Workstation edition.
+I hope this will work on other Fedora versions as well.

 Add the Yumex-ng copr repository using command: